extrafewlines/react-redux-typescript-boilarplate/README.md

 git clone <repository-url>
 cd <project-name>
-cp .env.example .env.development.local (if running the project locally) cp .env.example .env.development.local (if running the project in production) cp .env.example .env.test (regardless of dev/prod environment, we have to add .env.test as well) yarn install
+cp .env.example .env.development.local (if running the project locally) cp .env.example .env.production.local (if running the project in production) cp .env.example .env.test (regardless of dev/prod environment, we have to add .env.test as well) yarn install
 ```